udacity/nd9990-c3-microservices-dev/project/starter/README.md

 ### Prerequisite
 1. The depends on the Node Package Manager (NPM).
 You will need to download and install Node from [https://nodejs.com/en/download](https://nodejs.org/en/download/).
 This will allow you to be able to run `npm` commands.
 2. Environment variables will need to be set.
 These environment variables include database connection details that should not be hard-coded into the application code.
+#### Environment Script
 A file named `set_env.sh` has been prepared as an optional tool to help you configure these variables on your local development environment.

+We do _not_ want your credentials to be stored in git.
+After pulling this `starter` project, run the following command to tell git to stop tracking the script in git but keep it stored locally.
+This way, you can use the script for your convenience and reduce risk of exposing your credentials.
+`git rm --cached set_env.sh`

 ### Database
 Create a PostgreSQL database either locally or on AWS RDS.
 Set the config values for environment variables prefixed with `POSTGRES_` in `set_env.sh`.